 To bring their vision to fruition, Dr. Hexter and Mr. Lemberg enlisted an impressive committee of artists and educators, including Mr. McKinley, the camp’s founding executive director, and Dr. Jerrold Ross, the chairman of the Department of Music Education at New York University, who was appointed Usdan’s education director.
 Together, this impressive team attracted a phenomenal faculty of prominent artists and teachers from the country’s leading conservatories and universities—a tradition that continues to this day.

 Mr. McKinley continued to serve as executive director until his retirement in 1983, when he was succeeded by Dale Lewis.
 Mr. Lewis served the camp for 32 incredible years, stepping down in 2015.
-He was succeeded by Usdan’s current director, Lauren Brandt Schloss.
+He was succeeded by Usdan’s current executive director, Lauren Brandt Schloss.

 Usdan’s original curriculum included music, art, dance, and theater, but as arts education has evolved, so too has Usdan.
-A multitude of new programs have been added to expand students’ horizons and offer new opportunities that resonate beyond a traditional arts education.
-Other initiatives, such as the Discovery early education program, internships, and a workstudy program, have brought more young people—and more new talent and diversity—to Usdan’s campus.
+A multitude of new programs have been added to expand students’ horizons, and offer new opportunities that resonate beyond a traditional arts education.
+Other initiatives, such as the Discovery early education program, internships, and a work-study program, have brought more young people—and more new talent and diversity—to Usdan’s campus.

-Usdan is also home to public events and community gatherings for lifelong learners, including the popular adult “day at camp,” Usdan U. Usdan’s remarkable contribution to New York’s art scene, carried on by nearly 50 years of alumni and patrons, is just part of what makes this such a dynamic and proud organization.
+Usdan is also home to public events and community gatherings for lifelong learners, including the popular adult “day at camp,” Usdan University.
+Usdan’s remarkable contribution to New York’s art scene, carried on by nearly 50 years of alumni and patrons, is just part of what makes this such a dynamic and proud organization.